iusehooks/redhooks/README.md

 # Getting Started with Redhooks

 A tiny React utility library for holding a predictable state container in your React apps.
-Inspired by https://redux.js.org, it uses the experimental Hooks API and the Context API.
+Inspired by https://redux.js.org, it reimplements reduxjs concept using the experimental Hooks API and the Context API.

 - [Motivation](#motivation)
 - [Basic Example](#basic-example)